fedor28/Image_Quality_Assesment/README.md

 # Image_Quality_Assesment

-This repo contains image quality assesment model, that I've done as a part of pipeline model of self-checkout model.
+This repo contains image quality assesment (IQA) model implementation.
+It's a part of pipeline of self-checkout model.

+To make IQA regressor firstly I have generated the dataset by the next way: I take initial images from production and apply to them different distortions (gaussian, horizontal, vertical blur).
+The more information in []

+I mapped label for each image linearly to the degree of distortion.

+Then I used BRISQUE algorithm for extracting necessary statistics from image and based on this features I applied regressors.

 ### Working with repo